aws-samples/eks-workshop/content/basic_concepts/concepts_nodes.md

 There are two types of nodes:

-* Master-node type, which makes up the Control Plane, acts as the “brains” of the cluster.
+* A Master-node type, which makes up the [Control Plane](../architecture_control), acts as the “brains” of the cluster.

-* A Worker-node type, which makes up the Data Plane, runs the actual container images (via pods.)
+* A Worker-node type, which makes up the [Data Plane](../architecture_worker), runs the actual container images (via pods.)

 We’ll dive deeper into how nodes interact with each other later in the presentation.